Cyber Risk for Business (MSc)Back

 Skills and Careers Information

-What can I do after I graduate with a MSc Cyber Risk for Business?
+What can I do after I graduate with an MSc Cyber Risk for Business?

 MSc Cyber Risk for Business graduates can look forward to positions in multiple industry sectors, as risk analysts, threat intelligence analysts, risk auditors, data privacy officers, business analysts and project managers.
 Graduates will also find positions in business analysis and general management open to them in the IT sector.